vokegpu/ekg-docs/model/architecture-model.md

 The argument is:
 > If usage of pointers are potentially unsafe, pointers must be not used, instead, a memory pool must be used.

-A replacement for [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) definition of [object-oriented](https://en.wikipedia.org/wiki/Kristen_Nygaard) in use of descriptors: Object-state oriented.
+A replacement for [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) definition of [object-oriented](https://en.wikipedia.org/wiki/Kristen_Nygaard) in the favor of descriptors: Object-state oriented.

 ![image](https://github.com/user-attachments/assets/130bc32f-f75b-491e-a2fe-ca11ac148fe9)

 ### C++-Style Reference